oomeryuce/React-Movie/README.md

 1. Atomic Design Folder Structure.
 2. Import with Absolute path (e.g: import { View } from 'component').
-3. Already integrated with Redux and Firebase.
+3. Already integrated with Redux.
 4. API instance with axios.
 5. Already integrated with dynamic react-router & pages.
 6. Easy to use!